ExeQuantCode/RAFFLE/docs/source/tutorials/databases_tutorial.rst

     The guide is written for the Materials Project API v0.41.2.
     The guide provided on this page might be out of date.
-    If you encounter issues, please refer to the `Materials Project website <https://next-gen.materialsproject.org/api>`_ for the most up-to-date information.
+    If you encounter issues, please refer to the `Materials Project API <https://next-gen.materialsproject.org/api>`_ for the most up-to-date information.
     From our experience, it seems that the API still undergoes regular changes, so it is important to check the website for the most recent information.

 A script is provided to obtain a database of carbon structures from the Materials Project database, which can be found in the following directory: